sailfish-spotify/hutspot/README.md

-# hutspot
+# Hutspot

 The app hopes to become a Spotify 'controller'.
 You can browse/search albums, artists, playlists and tracks.
 Playing is done on an 'connect' device.

 Right now for authentication is done using [O2](https://github.com/pipacs/o2) and for the API code from [spotify-web-api-js](https://github.com/JMPerez/spotify-web-api-js) is used.

 O2 and spotify-web-api-js have their own license.
-For hutspot it is MIT.
+For Hutspot it is MIT.

 Currently you also need avahi.
 I have build it on [OBS](http://repo.merproject.org/obs/home:/wdehoog:/hutspot/sailfish_latest_armv7hl/).